Michael Eisenberg: Views and opinions

 Eisenberg describes himself as a "Herzlean" — a follower of Theodor Herzl's belief in civic movements.

+In 2024, Eisenberg became the subject of a high-profile defamation lawsuit filed by former Israeli Prime Minister Ehud Barak and former Unit 8200 commander Ehud Schneorson.
+The two, co-founders of the offensive cyber firm Paragon, alleged that Eisenberg defamed them in a post on X (formerly Twitter) in which he quoted anonymous claims accusing Paragon of harming Israeli national security and selling technology abroad without proper authorization.
+Eisenberg translated the claims into English using Elon Musk’s chatbot Grok and added commentary suggesting that Paragon had “gone rogue.”
+In response, Barak and Schneorson demanded a public apology and NIS 10 million in damages.
+Eisenberg denied the allegations, stating he was merely expressing an opinion and calling on journalists to investigate the claims.
+In his legal defense, he argued that his comments were in the public interest and based on concerns raised by intelligence community figures.
+As of mid-2025, the case is ongoing.

+Eisenberg later appeared in a televised investigative report by the Israeli program Zman Emet ("Real Time"), which revealed a classified letter written by senior members of Israel’s intelligence community warning of significant national security risks associated with the sale of Paragon to a U.S. investment firm.
+The report included concerns over technology leakage and strategic vulnerabilities, lending credibility to some of the issues Eisenberg had publicly raised.

 Awards and recognition

 Eisenberg was ranked #98 in Forbes Midas List: Top Tech Investors 2019, and #11 in Midas List Europe: Top Tech Investors 2020.
 In 2021, he rose to #8 in Midas Europe.
+In 2023, Eisenberg was ranked #13.

 Media appearances

-Eisenberg lectures and appears on TV, radio and podcast programs, including Harry Stebbings’ “Twenty Minute VC,” the Tikvah Podcast, Anthony Scaramucci’s “The Mooch” and Mark Gerson’s “The Rabbi’s Husband.”
+Eisenberg lectures and appears on TV, radio and podcast programs, including Harry Stebbings’ "Twenty Minute VC," the Tikvah Podcast, Anthony Scaramucci's "The Mooch" and Mark Gerson's "The Rabbi’s Husband."
 He speaks about venture capital, Israel and entrepreneurship.
 In September 2021, he appeared on Dan Senor's podcast "Call me back."
 He also spoke about "Biblical Wisdom for the Tech Era" on Rabbi Ari Lamm's podcast Good Faith Effort.
 In February 2022, he spoke to Russ Roberts about Israel's image as a start-up nation and the moral aspect of investing.
 In June 2022, he was interviewed on the financial news magazine of Kan 11.